-Immediately prior to the Merger, the applicable subsidiaries of the Company will enter into amended and restated charter agreements with CMA CGM or its applicable subsidiary will charter the Company's vessels.
+Immediately prior to the Merger, the applicable subsidiaries of the Company will enter into amended and restated charter agreements with CMA CGM or its applicable subsidiaries pursuant to which CMA CGM or its applicable subsidiary will charter the Company's vessels.
 See note 14.